 You can use the seasoning mix to make a homemade ranch dressing mix which is incredibly versatile.
 Serve it with just about anything.
 It's perfect for marinades, salad dressing, and dips for veggies.
 Pizza and spicy hot wings with ranch dip are absolutely faves.
 I can't get enough of the combo.

-In a jar or bowl, mix 2 tbsp homemade ranch seasoning, ½ cup mayonnaise, ½ cup sour cream, and ½ cup buttermilk.
+In a jar or bowl, mix 2 tablespoon homemade ranch seasoning, ½ cup mayonnaise, ½ cup sour cream, and ½ cup buttermilk.
 Whisk until the ingredients are well combined.
 If you used a bowl, pour it into a jar and refrigerate.
 Is sour cream Keto?

 You can now enjoy your dressing mix.
 The homemade ranch maintains its freshness and flavor for up to a week in the fridge.